In my last post, I said that I was going to try the Red Borscht, again. But this time I was going to try to make a crockpot version of it.

 - Add potatoes, cabbage, tomatoes, beets, carrots, sugar, garlic, tomato paste, and 4 cups water.

 - Attempt to mix together.
+It's a lot!

 - Add the rest of the water.